 Through our PSHE curriculum the intent is to deliver learning which is accessible to all and that will maximise the outcomes for every child so that they know more, remember more and understand more.
-We want them to become healthy, independent and responsible members of a society who are actively involved in their communities throughout their lives.
+We want our children to develop knowledge and understanding of the world around them to equip them to become healthy, independent and responsible members of society and actively involved in their communities throughout their lives.
 They will have the confidence to tackle many of the moral, social and cultural issues that are part of growing up.
 To achieve this, we offer children opportunities which allow them to:

 The curriculum goes beyond Personal, Social and Health Education to include resilience, mental health, emotional literacy, social skills, British values and SMSC (Spiritual, moral, social, cultural development), as well as Relationship and Sex education.

 Spiritual, moral, social and cultural